speakeasy-api/developer-docs/docs/speakeasy-reference/cli/run.md

-      --set-version string        the manual version to apply to the generated SDK --skip-compile              skip compilation when generating the SDK --skip-testing              skip testing after generating the SDK, if testing is configured in the workflow --skip-versioning           skip automatic SDK version increments -s, --source string             source to run. specify 'all' to run all sources -t, --target string             target to run. specify 'all' to run all targets
+      --set-version string        the manual version to apply to the generated SDK --skip-compile              skip compilation when generating the SDK --skip-testing              skip testing after generating the SDK, if testing is configured in the workflow --skip-upload-spec          skip uploading the spec to the registry --skip-versioning           skip automatic SDK version increments -s, --source string             source to run. specify 'all' to run all sources -t, --target string             target to run. specify 'all' to run all targets